 The diverse regions of the electromagnetic spectrum offer complementary spectroscopic investigation opportunities with varying advantages and intellectual input into material property.
 The longest wavelength radio waves of the lowest energy are used in nuclear magnetic resonance spectroscopy.
 Rotational spectroscopy is made possible by microwave radiation, while molecular vibrations can be studied by infrared radiation.
 Visible light spectroscopy enables the analysis of color, ultraviolet radiation probes electronic transition, while high-energy X-rays and gamma rays shed light on atomic and nuclear processes (Anderson et al., 2017).
 Although spectroscopic techniques can achieve such an extraordinary level of detail and precision, this comes as no surprise from the quantum mechanical nature of electromagnetic radiation.
+As radiation strikes atoms or molecules, electrons can move to transitions between energy levels, gaining or losing energy in fixed quantities.
+The resulting absorption or emission spectra of these quantized energy transitions lead to characteristic lines or bands of light at particular wavelengths, acting as fingerprints of a material's electronic structure, chemical composition, and energy states.
+This fundamental principal enables researchers to extract more information about matter at the atomic and molecular scales than ever before.
+Spectroscopy in the past originated from the collaborative studies of physicists, chemists, and astronomers who realized the importance of studying the interaction between radiation and matter.
+Over the years, advanced instrumentation has played a major role in improving the accuracy and sensitivity of spectroscopic measurements, resulting in devices such as prisms, diffraction gratings and modern spectrometers.
+Such advancements have evolved spectroscopy from a qualitative observational technique into a quantitative analytical approach with remarkable molecular and even atomic resolution.
+The wavelength of electromagnetic radiation is a critical parameter in spectroscopic analysis as it determines what type of interaction occurs and what information can be extracted from a single measurement.

 Wavelengths vary from the thousands of kilometers long radio waves to the pedometer long gamma rays.
 This enables scientists to investigate phenomena along multiple scales/energy ranges as each wavelength region allows us view different properties of matter with different insight.
 Frequency is another central characteristic of electromagnetic radiation that is critical to spectroscopic studies.
-Frequency is directly related to wavelength via the speed of light and describes how many wave oscillations occur in a second.
+Frequencyis directly related to wavelength via the speed of light and describes how manywave oscillations occur in a second.
 The higher the frequency, the higher the energy radiation, which allows for more energetic interactions with matter, accesses different quantum mechanical transitions.
 Spectroscopic observations can be accurately predicted and understood by researchers using the relationship between frequency and energy.
 Electromagnetic radiation has an energy associated with it, which is a defining factor for how the radiation will interact with matter.
-Using the Planck-Einstein equation where energy is linear to frequency and inverse to wavelength.
+Using the Planck-Einstein equation where energy is linear to frequencyand inverse to wavelength.
 This mapping allows researchers to predict and comprehend the quantum mechanical transitions facilitated by spectroscopic measurements, providing a theoretical basis for the interpretation of complex spectral data.